ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 request being made.
 For reference-style tokens or tokens that are otherwise opaque to the RS, the token introspection RS-facing API can be used to provide updated information about the state of the token, as described in {{introspection}}.

+The RS needs to validate that a token:

+- Is intended for this RS (audience restriction)
+- Is presented using the appropriate key for the token (see also {{security-key-proof}}) Subject identification (the RS knows who authorized the token) Issuer restriction (the RS knows who created the token, including signing a structure or providing introspection to prove this)

 Even though key proofing mechanisms have to cover the value of the token, validating the key proofing alone is not sufficient to protect a request to an RS.
 If an RS validates only the presentation method as described in {{security-key-proof}} without validating the